Adolescent idiopathic scoliosis: Treatment

 Treatment for mild cases of AIS (less than 20° Cobb angle) usually consists of regular physical check-ups done in a clinical environment to monitor the curvature of the individual's spine.
 The purpose of these check-ups is preventative, with them being undertaken in order for medical professionals to be able to detect and treat any potential progression of the condition as early as possible.
 Alongside regular check-ups, individuals with mild AIS are often encouraged to use other methods such as the Schroth method, which focuses on posture, breathing and strength training, as well as more general stretching exercises. in order to manage the effects of the condition but the evidence for exercise efficacy is limited.

 Treatment for moderate cases of AIS (between 20 and 40° Cobb angle) usually consists of bracing of the spine; typically this will not change the curvature in and on itself, but prevents the spine's curvature from progressing any further and developing into a more serious case of AIS.
 Whilst there are several different types of brace, the best quality evidence supports the use of full-time braces.
 However, braces worn only at night-time are being increasingly being used (which work slightly differently to full-time braces by 'over correcting' the spine at night time), which overcome some of the challenges of brace wear (i.e. enabling sports participation).
 There a currently high-quality randomised controlled study going on throughout the UK, funded by the National Institute for Health Research, which is comparing night-time braces to full-time braces; called the BASIS study.

 Treatment for severe cases of AIS (more than 40° Cobb angle) consists of corrective surgery usually involving bone grafts and the insertion of proper spinal instrumentation into the spine.
 These treatments typically do not have high post-surgical complication rates.
+Escalation to surgery is generally indicated if the thoracic spine has a Cobb angle of >50° or the lumbar spine has an angle of >40°.
+Surgery is also considered in skeletally mature patients who have curve progression.